axpogroup/hiring-challenges/frontend-time-series-challenge/README.md

 ## Intro

-Axpo's Grid Division is integrating IoT data to their internal data platform.
+Axpo is integrating IoT data to their internal data platform.
 Our goal is to analyze different time series which represent various signals of different assets (e.g. power of a transformer, voltage level of a power line etc.)